openintegrationhub/Connectors/Adapters/OpenQuestions.md

 This document discusses problems not addressed by the adapter guide or proposed changes to the existing guide.

-There is an additional guide `AdapterGuide.md` which explains how to design a adapter.
+There is an additional guide `AdapterGuide.md` which explains how to design an adapter.

 There is an additional document `AdapterCompletenessChecklist.md` which is a checklist which lists all items which should be done for a fully complete